sam101/LD31-NeverAloneOnThisStupidScreen/README.md

 But maybe you'll get to the heaven of 8-bits guys if you kill enough guys.
 And don't worry, your guy will always remember his stupid name and his level if he dies.

 You can play using the arrow keys, and space/enter to fire.
+If you want to keep your level from another pc / browser, you can use the second link (http://ld31.slepetit.com/#returning ) to enter your username.

 Please play using a modern, Chrome/Safari recommended, since Firefox tends to lag a bit sometimes :(.